harttraveller/pyeio/docs/index.md

 # pyeio

 This is a python library for data input/output operations.
-Note that prioritizes developer experience, standardization, and global interoperability/format support over speed.
-For instance, this library uses the built-in `json` module for handling JSON data.
-If you want something faster for JSON, you should use [orjson](https://github.com/ijl/orjson), or [msgspec](https://jcristharif.com/msgspec/).
+This library prioritizes developer experience, standardization, and global interoperability/format support over speed.
+For instance, if you want something faster than [orjson](https://github.com/ijl/orjson) for handling JSON data, you should something like [msgspec](https://jcristharif.com/msgspec/).

+## TLDR

+To install

 ## Getting Started

+## Important Details